Skip to main content

 The permission status is set to Awaiting Permission.

-You can send messages to the original content creator’s Twitter or Facebook account directly through UGC.
+You can post comments to the content creator’s X (formerly Twitter) or Facebook post directly through Emplifi UGC.
 Once you receive a reply from the content creator with an @mention of your account, the content will be marked as Permissioned.

 1. Click on a piece of content from either platform.